 - 1 cognate course outside HAA.

-- 7 additional seminars or lecture courses, in HAA or in other departments.
+- 4 additional elective courses, in HAA or in other departments.

 - The departmental faculty teach across many areas.
 In line with the department’s newly organized research constellations, students are expected to take courses on many different historical and geographical topics, while at the same time acquiring in-depth knowledge and expertise in one of these.
 In consultation with the Director of Graduate Studies and the student’s individual advisor, students should select their courses with these two requirements in mind.

-The 14-course requirement accounts for 42 credits.
-The remaining 30 credits may be amassed through various independent study options and additional courses if necessary.
+The 12-course requirement accounts for 36 credits.
+The remaining 36 credits may be amassed through various independent study options and additional courses if necessary.

 Note: If a student enters the PhD with an MA from an outside institution, some of these requirements are bypassed.
 See the Graduate Handbook, Section 2, for more details.